melontini/bootloader-unlock-wall-of-shame/misc/samsung-unlock.md

 > [!NOTE]
 > This guide does not work with most North American Samsungs!<br/>
-> The only exceptions are devices prior to the S7, and Exynos devices.
+> The only exceptions are devices prior to the S7, and Exynos devices.<br/>
+> This will not work on One UI 8 or later!
+Samsung has completely removed the ability to unlock starting with One UI 8.

 ## OEM Unlocking